Navaneeth-R-Krishnan/G2_PS2_submission/README.md

 - Fine-tune the BERT model with your dataset for improved performance.

 ## Contributors
-Rithwik B     R Navaneeth Krishnan
+Rithwik B <br> R Navaneeth Krishnan